Analytical results for uncertainty propagation through trained machine learning regression models: Related work

 \section{Related work}

 There has been some work in the metrology community in which input uncertainties have been propagated through fixed ML models.
-For example, in~\cite{arduino2017monte}, a Monte Carlo sampling approach was applied to a model which returns electric properties within the human body from RF electromagnetic field data.
-Gaussian noise was added to the RF field and propagated through the model.
-In~\cite{venton2021robustness}, the robustness of convolutional neural networks for classifying cardiovascular disorders based on electrocardiogram (ECG) signals to physiological input noise was investigated.
+For example, in~\cite{venton2021robustness}, the robustness of convolutional neural networks for classifying cardiovascular disorders based on electrocardiogram (ECG) signals to physiological input noise was investigated.
 Analytical methods were not explored in these works however.

 There is also a body of work in the metrology community in which input data uncertainties are taken into account when training linear models.
 These approaches include total least-squares~\cite{forbes2002generalised} and errors-in-variables~\cite{klauenberg2022gum}.
 The errors-in-variables approach was recently extended to neural networks in~\cite{martin2023aleatoric}.